-Now, let’s dig into the numbers… last month saw my biggest drop in blog income this year, landing me at the bottom end of my forecast range.
-I still saw pretty strong affiliate commissions from my guide about how to start a blog and another consistent month of sales for my premium blogging course, Built to Blog: How to Get Your First 10,000 Readers and Earn Six-Figures Blogging.
+Now, digging into the numbers for July… blog income made another sizable leap over the previous month, again landing pretty far above my forecast range thanks to increased affiliate commissions from my guide about how to start a blog, and another month of dramatically increased enrollments in my comprehensive blogging course, Built to Blog: How to Get Your First 10,000 Readers and Earn Six-Figures Blogging (enrollments are still open if you want to join us).

-Now, on to the details of my July income report…
+Now, on to the details of my July blog income report…

 In these monthly reports, I track my total income every month, including each individual source of that income, and associated expenses with running my business.
 This is the good and the bad.